 Cochrane, NICE, and other guideline bodies, however, suppressed this awareness.
 Peter Gøtzsche, and later Tom Jefferson, have been the exceptions to this rule.
 Beginning in 2009, Gøtzsche began to lobby the European ombudsman for access to clinical trial data, and put the issue of access to data on the map.
 Jefferson, with others, chased missing studies on Tamiflu and as studies came to light he and colleagues progressively revealed a picture of vanishing efficacy for this drug (9).

 This process has led both Gøtzsche and Jefferson to encourage Cochrane reviewers to work from internal company Clinical Study Reports (CSRs), in addition to publications, and, latterly, as the issue of treatment related harms has become more salient, to question whether reviews are possible without the data.
-Their efforts have received support from many, but not all their colleagues.
+Their efforts have received support from many, but not all, their colleagues.

 Faced with stonewalling by regulators, the guideline apparatus, mainstream medicine, journals, and very little support, it has taken distinct personal qualities on the part of both Gøtzsche and Jefferson to pursue this course.
 Both men have called things as they are when others have been unwilling to do so.
 In the case of Gøtzsche, these personal qualities, shared with others among the renegade element present from the start, appear to have provided a basis for Cochrane to expel him in October 2018.